Extra Virgin Olive Oil

 Ready, Set, Pour

 The 2013 harvest yielded a wonderfully fruity oil.
-The early ripening and mild weather allowed us to harvest olives with precision.
+The early ripening and mild weather allowed us to harvest olives with precision in October and November.

-Let us know if you want to try it.
+Let us know if you want to try gold.

 FRB Year Two